 South Australian Society of Arboriculture Seminar – Trees and the Law.

-The event cost attendees $5 for two-hour seminar, followed by a BBQ and drinks, which was a great opportunity for participants to network in a relaxed environment.
+The event cost attendees $5 for a two-hour seminar, followed by a BBQ and drinks, which was a great opportunity for participants to network in a relaxed environment.

 The seminar focussed on managing trees in the urban landscape of metropolitan Adelaide.
 Arborists and tree contractors must be familiar with how trees are protected under the law.
 Arborists must be aware of the legal status of trees, what is permitted under the law and when development applications are required.
 The information covered important legislation based on the Development Act 1993.